 flee.
 The abuse will continue until you decide enough is enough.

 The vast majority of women who've survived battering have gone on to enjoy good lives.
 Your new life begins with a call to those who devote themselves to helping women in desperate situations.
-Call the Contacts listed below.
-They deal with all crimes against women.
+Call your local rape crisis center (they deal with all crimes against women) and/or the resources listed below.
 Get help!

 • Devise a code word to use with your children, family, and friends for when you need to call police but might not be able to say it.